 A table full of candles, purses, scarves, keychains, and blankets doesn’t make a shopper go wow!
 I can find everything at this table!
 I’m going to buy a ton of stuff.
 It makes them question if the vendor actually has all the skills needed to make the items or if that blanket is going to unravel once they get it home.

-It also makes their decision to purchase harder.
+It also makes the shopper’s decision to purchase harder.

 Quick!
 Chicken or beef for dinner tonight?
 Easy decision right?
-Now what if 10 more options were thrown into the mix, you had to think about the different ingredients to buy, how long it will take to make and the instructions.
+Now what if 10 more options were thrown into the mix, you had to think about the different ingredients to buy, the instructions and how long it will take to make.
 After a long day of work, if dinner requires more than a chicken or beef type of decision, I’ll skip the dinner options altogether and go for a bowl of cereal.

 You can sell a variety of items but there should always be a clear theme.
 Are the items to keep you warm?
 To display in your home?
 To keep you clean?

 Having a limited selection helps the shopper focus and easily find the benefits of your products.
-When they have too many decisions to make, they become overwhelmed and just won’t make one at all.
+It also allows introverts to give their pitch once instead of explaining 10 different types of products and their features and benefits.
+When shoppers have too many decisions to make, they become overwhelmed and just won’t make one at all.